-The resources below display well water sampling data collected by the NC Department of Health and Human Services (NC DHHS) from October 1998 – May 2019.
-Search by contaminant or by county to view the concentrations of heavy metals that have been detected in private well water in each of North Carolina’s 100 counties.
+UNC SRP researchers developed resources to display well water sampling data collected by the NC Department of Health and Human Services (NC DHHS) from October 1998 – May 2019.
+The resources below allow the user to search by contaminant or by county and view the concentrations of heavy metals that have been detected in private well water in each of North Carolina’s 100 counties.

 Select a county to view a table of the private well water testing results.